Commission on Science and Technology for Development

 Interdisciplinary approaches: Internet governance

 The CSTD was mandated to review the IGF process and suggest improvements.
-To this aim, the Working Group on Improvements to the IGF was established and a report recommending a number of action items regarding the IGF was delivered in 2012.
+To this aim, the Working Group on Improvements to the IGF was established and in 2012 a report recommending a number of action items regarding the IGF was delivered.
 The CSTD was also entrusted with the mandate to initiate discussions about enhanced cooperation in internet governance.
-It convened two working groups on enhanced cooperation (2013–2014 and 2016–2018); although consensus seemed to emerge on some issues, a divergence of views persisted on others and the Working Group could not reach consensus on recommendations on how to further implement enhanced cooperation as envisioned in the Tunis Agenda.
+It convened two working groups on enhanced cooperation (2013–2014 and 2016–2018); although consensus seemed to have been reached on some issues, a divergence of views persisted on others and the Working Group could not reach consensus on recommendations on how to further implement enhanced cooperation as envisioned by the Tunis Agenda.

 Digital tools

 UNCTAD is in charge of servicing the CSTD.
 As such, digital tools used by UNCTAD (e.g. platform for online meetings, social media for communications purposes) are also employed for CSTD-related purposes.
-For example, the 23rd and 24th CSTD annual sessions as well as the intersessional panel of the 24th CSTD were purely virtual, using the Interprefy platform.
+For example, the 23rd and 24th CSTD annual sessions, as well as the intersessional panel of the 24th CSTD were purely virtual, using the Interprefy platform.
 The intersessional panel and the annual session of the 25th CSTD were hybrid, combining online and in-person participation.
 The online platforms used were Interprefy and Zoom, respectively.
 CSTD meetings have returned to a more conventional in-person format, but digital platforms remain widely in use for the work of the CSTD.

 Social media channels